PGautam27/Dockmate/Readme.md

 ?
 What is the entry point for your application? index.js ?
 What version of Node.js should be used?
 18
 ?
 Does your project use a .env file?
 Yes
 ?
+Do you want to take backup of the Dockerfile?
+Yes
+?
 Do you want to preview the Dockerfile content?
 Yes
 --- Dockerfile Preview ---
 ## DOCKERFILE CONTENT